Appstun/Mini-TFM-Player/README.md

 <br>

 I use icons from [Google Fonts](https://fonts.google.com/icons).<br>
-To avoid sending multiple requests per minute to the TruckersFM API, I use a modified version of [Icecast MetadataJS.](https://github.com/eshaz/icecast-metadata-js)
+To avoid sending multiple requests per minute to the TruckersFM API, I use a self modified version of [Icecast MetadataJS.](https://github.com/eshaz/icecast-metadata-js)
 The [custom images](https://github.com/Appstun/Mini-TFM-Player/tree/main/out/images) are designed by me. (inspired by TruckersFM)

 <br>